-Turnitin is used by students at Bournemouth University to submit assignments and receive feedback.
+Turnitin provides a suite of assignment feedback tools that are used by academics when providing feedback to students on predominantly text based assignments.
 It also incorporates a text-matching system primarily used as a formative, developmental tool to support academic writing and referencing skills.
 It can also be used to support academic judgement in possible cases of plagiarism.

 Why use Turnitin?

 I found using audio-feedback much quicker than typing up notes and the students love it as it feels more personal.
 The only catch is that you need to find a room without too much background noise, be it from dogs, kids or colleagues!

 Turnitin has been implemented to enhance the delivery of feedback providing efficiencies for staff enabling the overall enhancement of the learning experience for students.

 - Turnitin is integrated with the Assignment tool in Brightspace.

 - It enables academics to maximise the time spent on the most valuable interactions, and less time on the administrative aspects of assessment

 - It can be used to support formative and summative assessment and offers a variety of ways to improve the accessibility, timeliness and pertinence of feedback.

 - Turnitin Feedback Studio - enables you to provide feedback on assignments through features including inline comments, QuickMarks, Rubrics, Grading Forms, audio feedback and overall comments.

 - Turnitin Similarity Reporting - Providing a text matching report against a range of sources.